-When styled correctly, a pair of sneakers with a suit can be a great way to mix up an otherwise traditional outfit.
+When styled correctly, wearing a suit and sneakers can be a great way to mix up an otherwise traditional outfit.

 In the modern office – smart-casual is king, and a pair of plain white dress sneakers can help you add a relaxed touch to your well-tailored suit.
 But be careful; there's a fine line between stylishly casual and inappropriately dressed.